Storing whisky correctly

 Inert gas spray: Professionals use argon or nitrogen spray to displace the air in the bottle.
 Only worthwhile for very expensive rarities.

-Myth check: Does whisky get better in the bottle?
+Myth check: Does whiskey get better in the bottle?

 No!
-Unlike in a cask, whisky does not mature further in the bottle .
-A 12-year-old whisky remains a 12-year-old – even after 20 years in the bottle.
-Maturation only takes place in wooden casks.
+Unlike in the cask, whiskey does not mature further in the bottle.
+A 12-year-old whiskey remains a 12-year-old – even after 20 years in the bottle.
+Maturation only takes place in the wooden cask.

-Whiskies with over 50% ABV are less susceptible to oxidation because the high alcohol content acts as a preservative.
+Whiskys with over 50% Vol. are less susceptible to oxidation, as the high alcohol content has a preservative effect.
 Nevertheless, the same storage rules apply.

-Special note: Cask-strength whiskies can become cloudy in cold temperatures (chill haze).
-This is completely normal and disappears at room temperature.
-The quality is not affected!
+Special feature: Cask strength whiskys can become cloudy when cold (Chill Haze).
+This is completely normal and disappears again at room temperature.
+The quality does not suffer!

-Peated whiskies (e.g., Islay) are often more robust and oxidize more slowly.
+Peated whiskys (e.g., Islay) are often more robust and oxidize more slowly.
 The smoky notes remain stable for longer.

-Unpeated, fruity whiskies (e.g. Speyside) are more delicate and should be drunk more quickly after opening.
+Unpeated, fruity whiskys (e.g., Speyside) are more delicate and should be consumed more quickly after opening.

-- Keep the original packaging – it increases the resale value
+- Keep original packaging – increases resale value

 - Protect labels – no moisture, no sunlight